-24.1 Employees shall receive the 1 Employees shall receive the following thirteen fourteen (143) holidays:
+24.1 Employees shall receive the following thirteen (13) holidays:

 HOLIDAYS DATE

 New Year's Day January 1

-Martin Luther King Day Third Monday in January

-Washington's Birthday Third Monday in February
+Martin Luther King Day Third Monday in January Washington's Birthday Third Monday in February

-Cesar Chavez Day March 31
+Cesar Chavez March 31

 Memorial Day Last Monday in May

-Juneteenth National Independence e Day June 19

 Independence Day July 4

 Labor Day First Monday in September

 Veterans' Day November 11

 Thanksgiving Day Fourth Thursday in November

+Day After Thanksgiving Friday After Thanksgiving

+Christmas Day December 25

+Floating Holiday By Agreement Between Employee and

+Supervisor

-Day After Thanksgiving Friday After Thanksgiving Christmas Day December 25 Floating Holiday By Agreement Between Employee andSupervisor Floating Holiday By Agreement Between Employee and Supervisor
+Floating Holiday By Agreement Between Employee and

+Supervisor
-24.2 Floating holidays are granted at the beginning of each fiscal year and must be taken during the fiscal year in which they are earned.
-A floating holiday shall be compensated at the regular rate of pay for eight (8) hours times the FTE allocation.
-Floating Holiday hours do not rollover between fiscal years (i.e., full-time employees may never have a balance of more than sixteen (16) hours (or twenty-four (24) hours for qualifying employees in Sect.
-24.2.3 below)), will not be paid out at separation, and have no cash value.

-24.2.1 Floating holidays may be taken in increments of no less than one (1) hour.

-24.2.2 During the first year of employment, employees hired between July 1 and December 31 shall receive sixteen (16) hours times the FTE allocation and employees hired between January 1 and June 30 shall receive eight (8) hours times the FTE allocation of Floating Holiday time.
+- 24.2 Floating holidays must be taken during the fiscal year in which they are earned.
+A floating holiday shall be compensated at the regular rate of pay for eight (8) hours times the FTE allocation. - 24.2.1 Floating holidays may be taken in increments of no less than one (1) hour. - 24.2.2 During the first year of employment, employees hired between July 1 and December 31 shall receive sixteen (16) hours times the FTE allocation and employees hired between January 1 and June 30 shall receive eight (8) hours times the FTE allocation of Floating Holiday time. - 24.2.3 Following the completion of twenty (20) years of full time equivalent CITY service, employees shall receive one (1) additional Floating Holiday per fiscal year for a total of three (3) Floating Holidays.

-- 24.2.23 Following the completion of twenty (20) years of full time equivalent CITY service, employees shall receive one (1) additional Floating Holiday per fiscal year for a total of three (3) Floating Holidays. - 24.3 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
+- 24.3 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
 A regular work shift is considered to be eight (8), nine (9) or ten (10) hours per day for full-time employees.
 If a full-time employee is regularly scheduled to work 10 hours on a holiday, the employee shall be eligible for ten (10) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours on a holiday, the employee shall be eligible for nine (9) hours of holiday pay; If a full-time employee is regularly scheduled to work 8 hours on a holiday, the employee shall be eligible for eight (8) hours of holiday pay.
 If the number of hours an employee is regularly scheduled to work is reduced, holiday pay shall be reduced accordingly. - 24.4 Any of the aforementioned holidays falling on Saturday shall be observed on the preceding Friday.
-If any of the aforementioned holidays fall on Sunday, the following Monday shall be observed as the holiday.

-24.5 Employees participating in alternate work schedules (such as 4-10's) whose work week normally includes three (3) consecutive days off will observe the holiday on the preceding work day when a holiday falls on the first day.
+If any of the aforementioned holidays fall on Sunday, the following Monday shall be observed as the holiday. - 24.5 Employees participating in alternate work schedules (such as 4-10's) whose work week normally includes three (3) consecutive days off will observe the holiday on the preceding work day when a holiday falls on the first day.
 If a holiday falls on either of the last two (2) days, the following work day will be observed.
-If the holiday falls on a single regular day off, the following day will be observed as the holiday.
-Holidays shall be recognized within the workweek (Sunday through Saturday) during which they fall.
-If the holiday falls on an employee's Regular Day Off (RDO), the employee will normally recognize the holiday on the immediately preceding workday unless that would cause it to fall into a different workweek (Sunday through Saturday), in which case it will normally be recognized on the workday immediately following the holiday.
+If the holiday falls on a single regular day off, the following day will be observed as the holiday. - 24.6 Employees required to work holidays shall be compensated at the overtime rate for the hours worked on the holiday. - 24.7 Employees who are not on a paid status the day before or the day after a holiday shall not be paid for the holiday. - 24.8 Additional time off to observe religious holidays may be approved by the CITY as follows: - 24.8.1 The time shall be charged as vacation; or hours in a paid status.